flexcompute/tidy3d/docs/source/quickstart.rst

 Getting Started
 ===============

-Before using Tidy3D, you must first `sign up <https://client.simulation.cloud/login>`_ for a user account.
+Before using Tidy3D, you must first `sign up <https://client.simulation.cloud/register-waiting>`_ for a user account.

+Signing up also grants you access to our browser-based `interface <https://client.simulation.cloud/account>`_ for managing simulations.

 Quick Start (Colab Notebook)
 ----------------------------